Dan Dailey (glass artist)

-Dan Owen Dailey (born 1947) is an American artist and educator, known for his sculpture.
+Dan Owen Dailey (born February 4, 1947) is an American artist and educator, known for his sculpture.
 With the support of a team of artists and crafts people, he creates sculptures and functional objects in glass and metal.
 He has taught at many glass programs and is professor emeritus at the Massachusetts College of Art, where he founded the glass program.

 Emerging from the studio glass movement initiated by Harvey Littleton, Dailey's work has branched out from the mainstream by the incorporation of metal into many of the sculptures.
 Additionally, he has worked with several glass companies, for more than twenty years.
 Since 1971, Dailey's work has been featured in more than 150 exhibitions and included in over 350 juried or invitational group shows.

 Early life and education

 Dan Dailey was born on February 4, 1947, in Philadelphia, Pennsylvania.

-Daily attended the Philadelphia College of Art (now called the University of the Arts, BFA 1969) and Rhode Island School of Design (MFA 1972).
+Dailey attended the Philadelphia College of Art (now called the University of the Arts, BFA 1969) and Rhode Island School of Design (MFA 1972).
 Dailey studied with Dale Chihuly at RISD, and was Chihuly’s first graduate student.
 In 1972 to 1973, he was awarded the Fulbright Fellowship to study glass at the Venini Factory in Murano, Italy.

 He is married to Linda MacNeil, an artist also working with glass and metal, primarily in the studio or art jewelry field.